dwkim78/ASTRiDE/README.md

 Basic idea is same with the C version, which uses a contour map of a fits image to detect streaks.
 Nevertheless, the Python version has improved algorithm for determining whether each edge (i.e. each contour) in the contour map is a streak or not For details, see the section "[How to Use ASTRiDE](#4-how-to-use-astride)".

-<b>Note</b>: Although ASTRiDE's acronym include "High Velocity Objects" (because it is the title of the published paper), ASTRiDE aims to detect any kind of streaks whose lengths are either short or long.
+<b>Note</b>: ASTRiDE's acronym includes "High Velocity Objects" (because it is the title of the published paper), thus relatively long streaks.
+ASTRiDE, however, is able to detect any kind of streaks whose lengths are either short or long.

 ## Index